mubassirjahan/Bangla-Hate-Speech-Detection-System-Using-Transformer-Based-NLP-and-Deep-Learning-Techniques/README.md

 # Bangla-Hate-Speech-Detection-System-Using-Transformer-Based-NLP-and-Deep-Learning-Techniques

-Research Related works Please Read the full paper with the following Link:  https://ieeexplore.ieee.org/document/10269919
+Our research paper was finally published in IEEE.
+Please read the full paper with the following Link:  https://ieeexplore.ieee.org/document/10269919

 ### Citation: